 The Mineral Resource estimate is based on 2,470 underground diamond drill holes and 579 surface drill holes.

 The underground drilling was carried out using nominal fan patterns of 20m by 20m, grading to a 40m by 40m pattern at depth.
 Resource wireframes were interpreted by CSA Global Pty Ltd in consultation with Griffin’s geologists.
-The resource outlines were based on mineralization envelopes prepared on cross-sections using a nominal 1% Zn cut-off grade.
-The Mineral Resource has been depleted using a three-dimensional survey “As Built” wireframe which models all of the mined out voids at they stand at 31st December 2016.
+The resource outlines were based on mineralisation envelopes prepared on cross-sections using a nominal 1% Zn cut-off grade.
+The Mineral Resource has been depleted using a three-dimensional survey “As Built” wireframe which models all the mined-out voids at they stand at 31st December 2017.

 The Caijiaying Mineral Resources are based on resource modelling work completed by CSA Global Pty Ltd in 2013 and reported in accordance with JORC 2012 guidelines.